MarcusMelconian/Immersive-Air/README.md

 <br />

  ## Data Repository
  As the data repo was made with MongoDB Atlas a publicly sharable link is not available.
 An invite has been sent to HH to view the repo.
-If any other users would like to be added please write @ my contact.
+If any further users would like to be added please write @ my contact.

 <br />

  ## Immersive Air VR Experience
- The project folder can not be pushed to Github due to its size.
+ The project folder can't be pushed to Github due to its size.
 The folder is stored via the Box cloud service.
-If you would like to be added to via the Unity project please write @ my contact.
+If you would like to be added to the Unity project please write @ my contact.